 13. Then add ⅓ cup tightly packed chopped tomatoes.

-14. Stir and add the following spices:
+14. Stir to mix and add the following spices:

 - ¼ teaspoon turmeric powder